bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 To simplify creation of BEMHTML templates in JavaScript syntax we use [bem-xjst](https://bem.info/tools/templating-engines/bemxjst/) module.

-BEM-XJST is a BEM-oriented helpers' kit which extends standard XJST syntax.
+BEM-XJST is a BEM-oriented helpers kit which extends standard XJST syntax.

 It allows JS syntax BEMHTML templates to use: